selimsevim/de_import_ease/README.md

 ## Thanks

-For supporting me from the start to end, I must say thanks to Alexander Mellbin and Erik Ivarsson.
-For UI part, I must say thanks to Isabella Enryd for her feedback.
+I extend my deepest gratitude to Alexander Mellbin and Erik Ivarsson for their unwavering support throughout this entire journey.
+For the invaluable insights into the UI, special thanks go to Isabella Enryd, whose feedback was instrumental in refining the user experience.

 ---